IBM/event-automation/_es_11.2/06-connecting/02-setting-up-connectors.md

 3. In the `spec.build.plugins` field, enter the list of required Kafka Connector JAR, ZIP, or TGZ files.

-   Each entry in the `plugins` field has an `artifacts` and a `name` section for providing details about the connector you want to retrieve.
+   Each entry in the `plugins` field has an `artifacts` and a `name` section for providing details about the connector and the dependencies you want to retrieve.
 For example:

    ```yaml
    spec:
      # ...